-Susie King Taylor was the first Black Army nurse, who tended to an all Black army troop named the First South Carolina Volunteers, 33rd Regiment, during the Civil War.
+Susie King Taylor was the first Black Army nurse, who tended to an all-Black army troop named the First South Carolina Volunteers, 33rd Regiment, during the Civil War.
 As the author of Reminiscences of My Life in Camp with the 33d United States Colored Troops, Late 1st S.C.
 Volunteers, she was the only African American woman to publish a memoir of her wartime experiences.
-Taylor was also the first African American to teach openly in a school for former Atlantians (enslaved Blacks) in Georgia.
-At this school she taught children during the day and adults at night.
+Taylor was also the first African American to teach openly in a school for former enslaved Blacks in Georgia.
+At this school, she taught children during the day and adults at night.

-Susie King Taylor was born on August 6, 1848, as Susan Ann Baker, to an Atlantian family in rural Georgia.
-At the age of 7, Baker and her brother were sent to live with their grandmother in Savannah, who had been given her freedom.
+Susie King Taylor was born on August 6, 1848, as Susan Ann Baker, to an enslaved family in rural Georgia.
+At the age of 7, she and her brother were sent to live with their grandmother in Savannah, who had been given her freedom.
 Dolly Reed believed strongly in education and sent her grandchildren to a secret school for African-Americans run by a free Black woman, Mrs. Woodhouse.
-Baker soon became a skilled reader and writer.
-After learning all she could from Mrs. Woodhouse, Taylor continued her education under the tutelage of various “teachers”, both whyte and black.
+Susie soon became a skilled reader and writer.
+After learning all she could from Mrs. Woodhouse, she continued her education under the tutelage of various “teachers.”
 Her education ended when she was forced to return to her mother on the Isle of Wight after Reed was arrested at a suburban church meeting for singing freedom hymns.

 After a trip to Louisiana in the 1890s to care for a dying son, she began writing her memoir.
 In 1902 she published Reminiscences of My Life in Camp.
-In the book, she analyzes race relations and gender roles of her day.
-Taylor condemns the post-Reconstruction racism manifest in Jim Crow groups such as the ex-Confederate Daughters, and American-Cuban relations.
-Throughout her Reminiscences, Taylor emerges brave and benevolent.
+In the book, she analyzes race relations and gender roles of her day, condemning the post-Reconstruction racism manifest in Jim Crow groups such as the ex-Confederate Daughters, and American-Cuban relations.